Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-Despite the issues associated with IIFE, `@tma.js` is available in three formats: CommonJS (CJS), ECMAScript Modules (ESM), and IIFE.
+Despite the issues associated with IIFE, `@telegram-apps` is available in three formats: CommonJS (CJS), ECMAScript Modules (ESM), and IIFE.
 Developers have the flexibility to choose any of these formats, and they can reap the benefits of selecting ESM.

-All project packages are available on [npm.js](https://www.npmjs.com/org/tma.js) and can be installed in the standard manner via `npm i`, `pnpm i`, `yarn add`, etc.
+All project packages are available on [npm.js](https://www.npmjs.com/org/telegram-apps) and can be installed in the standard manner via `npm i`, `pnpm i`, `yarn add`, etc.

 ## No Public Review